mph-/lcapy/doc/expressions.rst

 Domain transformation
 ---------------------

-Expressions can be transformed to a different domain (see :ref:`domains`), for example:
+Expressions can be transformed to a different domain (see :ref:`domains` and :ref:`transformation`), for example:

 - `V(t)` returns the time domain transformation